 I can’t find a comb.
 I grab a baseball cap and the nearest jacket I get my hands on and we’re out the door.
 He drives to his place of employment, gets out, we kiss each other goodbye, and then I take the wheel.
 At this point, we had owned this vehicle for maybe two days.
 I had never driven it because we intended to fix it first.
 So now I find myself behind the wheel of a truck with a manual transmission, barely any brakes, no brake lights, and expired tags.
 Although I wouldn’t normally drive under these conditions, I didn’t have much choice, plus I figured I didn’t have far to go and it was very early in the morning—perhaps 5:45 a.m.
 I cautiously took the wheel and began my way home.

-Approaching an intersection about a mile from home, I noticed a police car in the lane to my left.
+Approaching an intersection about a mile from home, I noticed a police car ahead of me in the lane to my left.
 Knowing what I was driving, I became a little nervous.
 The officer was going in the same direction.
 He was at a full stop even though there was no stoplight.
 I figured he was about to make a left turn.
 I was only half right..

 As I carefully observed the posted speed limit and passed the officer, I suddenly saw why the officer had stopped.
 It wasn’t what I had assumed.
 The lights on top of the police car blocked my view of the pedestrian crossing in front of the officer’s car.
 As I was about to pass the police car, the pedestrian came into view.
 I had to swerve to avoid hitting him.